JasonShin/fp-core.rs/README.md

 However, each programming paradigm comes with its own unique jargon and FP is no exception.
 By providing a glossary, we hope to make learning FP easier.

-Where applicable, this document uses terms defined in the [Fantasy Land spec](https://github.com/fantasyland/fantasy-land)
+Where applicable, this document uses terms defined in the [Fantasy Land spec](https://github.com/fantasyland/fantasy-land) and Rust programming language to give code examples

-The goal of this project includes understanding Rust's capability of programming in functional paradigm.

 __Table of Contents__
 <!-- RM(noparent,notop) -->